 Add to this firm turf, sandy dunes and a stiff breeze blowing off the Ayrshire coast and you are in pure golfing heaven.
 Turnberry is a place truly made for golf.

 From the instant that you leave the third green and head towards the fourth teeing ground you are within a lob-wedge of the shoreline and this persists right up until the moment you depart the 12th tee and head inland to play the excellent closing stretch.
 During this run of eight glorious holes the water cannot always be seen, and it is not always in play, but you know it is there and this inspiring connection with the sea creates the feeling of spine-tingling golf.

-I first played here in September 2015, just before the course closed for major renovation work, and then again after it's re-opening the following year.
+I first played here in September 2015, just before the course closed for major renovation work, then shortly after it's re-opening the following year amd once more in the summer of 2017.
 And whilst minor scar tissue is still there from the changes the transformation of the 'reborn' Ailsa course is staggering and has taken something that was already exceptionally good to an entirely different level.
 The alterations have created an even closer relationship with the coastline on this stunning run of holes where the ninth, 10th and 11th are as breathtaking and thrilling as anything you will find.

 No less than 14 holes were changed to some degree or another with the fourth, fifth, sixth, ninth, 10th and 11th receiving major works where the shoreline has now literally been brought within touching distance.
 The 14th is also a newly created hole and is grand par five that stretches the course yardage to 7,489 from the tips although most will play this par 71 layout from around 6,500 or less.

 I think those who were sceptical to the alterations will be proved that change in this case was absolutely for the best and the new Ailsa could well become the holy grail of 21st Century links golf.